huynhnhathao/hum_to_find/README.md

 With that new idea, I search Google and found CREPE, a pretrained model to extract fundamental frequencies on raw audios.
 I decided to use that model as a preprocessing step on my data.

-Let's take a look at transformed (song, hum) after transformed by CREPE:
+Let's take a look at the transformed (song, hum) by CREPE:

 ![download](README.assets/download.png)